camachoo1/Riemann-Sum/README.md

 # Riemann-Sums

-# Background
+## Background

-The Fundemental Theorem of Calculus consists of 2 key parts, differentiation and integration (anti-derivitive).
+The Fundamental Theorem of Calculus consists of 2 key parts, differentiation and integration (anti-derivitive).
 This application will be focusing on using the Riemann Sum to calculate the integration part to find the area under a curve given an interval.
-The Riemann Sum is calculated by partitioning the interval into equally sized rectangles what when summed together gives an approximation of the actual area under the curve.
-As the number of partitions grows to infinity the approximate sum appraoches the true sum.
+The (Riemann Sum)[https://camachoo1.github.io/Riemann-Sum/] is calculated by partitioning the interval into equally sized rectangles what when summed together gives an approximation of the actual area under the curve.
+As the number of partitions grows to infinity the approximate sum approaches the true sum.

-# Key Features
+## Key Features

 With this data visualization tool, users will be able to: